-There’s a fresh trend taking the notebook world by storm, and it’s… dots!
-Here’s what you need to know about getting the most out of your MOO Hardcover Journal – dot grid version.
+There’s nothing plain about the fresh trend in the notebook world – it’s dots!
+Here’s all you need to know to get the most out of your MOO Hardcover Journal – dot grid version.

-Ruled lines allow for large and small styles of handwriting to stay level on the page and not slant off into oblivion, wasting space and making handwriting tricky to read, as can sometimes happen on a blank page.
+Ruled lines meanwhile help those whose handwriting tends to slant off into oblivion, as can sometimes happen on a blank page.

-Then there were the squared pages familiar to anyone who ever did math homework.
-Squares add a vertical structure to lined pages that made it easier to do things like draw diagrams or lay out a table of figures.
-But they also made pages look a little denser and didn’t leave much room for artistic flourishes or creative expression.
+Then there was the squared pages option, which often brought back memories (good or otherwise) of math homework.
+These made it easier to do things like draw diagrams or lay out a table of figures.
+But they also made pages look a little denser.
+They just didn’t leave much room for artistic flourishes or creative expression.

-The dot grid is a happy compromise between blank, ruled and squared pages, combining the best of all worlds.
-It’s a bit like a blank sheet of paper with built-in autopilot.
+The dot grid however is the goldilocks option – a happy compromise between blank, ruled and squared pages.
+It feels like a blank sheet of paper… but with built-in autopilot.

 Regularly spaced dots can be used to keep handwriting on an even keel, add structure to a table or checkbox layout, or give you the backbone of a diagram.
 But they don’t make so much of an impact that they get in the way of drawings or make your page look cluttered.